Qiangest/IMURecorder/README.md

 ### IMU RECORDER Android (upper monitor)
-This is an Android app for recording the IMU data transmitted by a MPU9250 sensor using the Buletooth protocol.
+This is an Android app for recording the IMU data transmitted by a MPU9250 sensor (on TI CC2541 BLE) using the Buletooth protocol.

-data include timestamp, acc, gryo, mag and pressure, which was saved in the root dictionary.
+data include timestamp, acc, gryo, mag, which was saved in the dictionary'\footIMU\data.txt'.

 It is noted that IMURecorder require permissions of Buletooth/storage/camera.